louis-young/louisyoung.co.uk/README.md

 ## Motivation

-This project enables to me write and pulbish articles about software development and learn a few (_a lot of_) things along the way.
+This project enables to me write and publish articles about software development and learn a few (_a lot of_) things along the way.

 ## Technologies